katiehuangx/Transition-into-Data-Analytics/README.md

 # How I Transition into Data Analytics (Self-Study Route)

-Hello I'm Katie! 🙋🏻‍♀️
+Hello, I'm Katie! 🙋🏻‍♀️

 This is my personal experience based on my study style.

 **📕 My Study Style**
-- I prefer watching videos rather than reading textbook because I'm a visual person and need to see how the code works.
+- I prefer watching videos rather than reading textbooks because I'm a visual person and need to see how the code works on my screen.
-- I'm more disciplined when I take paid courses, because I've paid for them and so, I have to complete them (and not waste money 😅).
+- I'm more disciplined when I take paid courses because I've paid for them, so I have to complete them (and not waste money 😅).
 - I'm not a textbook person, but I recently purchased the Python for Data Analysis book so this might change... 👀

 **🧐 What You Need to Know?**
-- It can get tough because there is no syllabus, lecturers, or classmates to guide or help you out.
+- Self-studying is challenging because there is no syllabus, lecturers, or classmates to guide or help you out.
 - Must-have skill: Have to be **very, very, very resourceful** in looking for solutions.
-- It can take months and years, so if you can't afford to study leisurely, then you're better off taking Masters or bootcamp.
+- It can take months and years, so if you're pressed for time and can't afford to study leisurely, then you're better off taking Master or Bootcamp.
-- It's do-able with consistency, hard work and determination. 🤓
+- It's doable with consistency, hard work and determination. 🤓

 ## 📚 Table of Contents
 - [How and Where to Start?](#how-and-where-to-start)